sasi1207/kaggle_competitions/README.md

-# kaggle_competitions
+# kaggle_notebooks
-these are all my kaggle competitions jupyter notebooks.
+these are all my kaggle jupyter notebooks.